Kirk Bloodsworth

 Life After Exoneration

 He published Bloodsworth, a book about his wrongful conviction experience, in 2004.
-A couple of years ago, he began working as the Advocacy Director for Witness to Innocence, a Philadelphia-based coalition of death row exonerees who work to end capital punishment.
-He was instrumental in Maryland’s abolishment of the death penalty.
+Between 2018 to 2022, Mr. Bloodsworth served as the executive director of Witness to Innocence, a Philadelphia-based coalition of death row exonerees who work to end capital punishment.
+He was instrumental in Maryland’s abolishment of the death penalty in 2013.

 Time Served: